Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 and connection migration.
 It was designed to become a faster alternative to the TCP protocol {{RFC7323}}.

-An Unreliable Datagram Extension to QUIC {{QUIC-DATAGRAM}} adds support for sending and receiving unreliable datagrams over a QUIC connection.
+An Unreliable Datagram Extension to QUIC {{QUIC-DATAGRAM}} adds support for sending and receiving unreliable datagrams over a QUIC connection, but transfers the responsibility for multiplexing different kinds of datagrams, or flows of datagrams, to an application protocol.

 SRT {{SRTRFC}} is a UDP-based transport protocol.
 Essentially, it can operate over any unreliable datagram transport.
+SRT provides loss recovery and stream multiplexing mechanisms.
-SRT in live streaming configuration provides an end-to-end latency-aware mechanisms for packet loss recovery.
+In its live streaming configuration SRT provides an end-to-end latency-aware mechanism for packet loss recovery.
 If SRT fails to recover a packet loss within a specified latency, then the packet is dropped to avoid blocking playback of further packets.